adamrork/HybFilter/README.md

 HybFilter is a suite of tools designed to clean and filter the output of the HybPiper targeted enrichment data analysis pipeline.
 HybFilter consists of four scripts:

 ```
-01_cleanHybpiper.sh reorganizes the HybPiper base directory.
+01_cleanHybpiper.sh cleans and reorganizes the HybPiper base directory.
-02_removePtc.sh removes sequences from gene files which contain premature termination codons in frame 1.
+02_removePtc.sh removes sequences from gene files which contain premature termination codons.
-03_removeLoci.sh removes loci files represented by less than a given proportion of samples.
+03_removeGenes.sh removes gene files represented by less than a given proportion of samples.
-04_removeSamples.sh removes all sequences belonging to samples represented by less than a given proportion of loci.
+04_removeSamples.sh removes all sequences belonging to samples represented by less than a given proportion of genes.
 ```